Critical phenomena in the gravitational collapse of electromagnetic dipole and quadrupole waves: Results

 Note from Fig.~\ref{fig:lapse_of_t} that, for dipole waves, the dark and faded lines overlap for most of the evolution, indicating that the lapse takes its minimum value at the center (see also Fig.~\ref{fig:lapse} below).
 This is consistent with the findings of BGH, who provided evidence for a critical solution with an accumulation point at the center for dipole waves.
 For most of the quadrupole evolution, however, the lapse takes a minimum away from the center, including during the ``collapse of the lapse" for supercritical solutions.
 This is a first suggestion that, for multipole moments higher than dipoles, centers of collapse form away from the center -- similar to the ``bifurcations" reported by \cite{ChoHLP03b,HilWB17,Bau18,LedK21}.
 This finding may not be surprising, since we might expect centers of collapse at the locations of the highest densities.
 For dipoles, these can be found at the center, but for higher multipole waves the energy density $\rho$ vanishes at the center (see Section \ref{sec:EMwaves}).

 Fine-tuning the dipole data to about 11 digits results in quite short oscillation periods late in the evolution (see the top panel in Fig.~\ref{fig:lapse_of_t}), indicating that the evolution follows the critical solution until quite close to the accumulation event.
 Fine-tuning the quadrupole data to the same number of digits, on the other hand, does not result in nearly as short oscillation periods (see the bottom panel in Fig.~\ref{fig:lapse_of_t}), meaning that the solution remains significantly further away from the accumulation event.
 For the dipole data we can therefore estimate the proper time of the accumulation event rather accurately, $\tau_\star^{\rm dip} \simeq 5.66$, but for the quadrupole data this is much more difficult.
-In the following we will adopt the value $\tau_\star^{\rm quad} \simeq 29.5$ as a crude estimate.
+In the following we will adopt the value $\tau_\star^{\rm quad} \simeq 29.5$, which resulted in scaling behavior close to that expected for self-similar contraction (see Figs.~\ref{fig:rho_of_T}, \ref{fig:rho_prop_R} and \ref{fig:rho_photon}).
+We caution, however, that this estimate is rather crude, and that the relative error in this value may be as large as 10\% or so; similar uncertainties affect all other values that we report in the following.

 In Fig.~\ref{fig:rho_of_T} we show the maximum and central density $\rho$ (see Eq.~\ref{rho}) as a function of the ``slow time"

 where $\tau$ is again the proper time of an observer at the origin, and where we have chosen the arbitrary offset $T_0$ to vanish for the dipole data, and $T_0 = 2$ for the quadrupole data.
 We note that there is some ambiguity in how to best define $T$ when the centers of collapse are not at the origin; as an alternative to adopting the proper time of an observer at the origin, one could consider an observer whose worldline passes through those centers (see also the discussion in \cite{LedK21}).
 The dotted lines in Fig.~\ref{fig:rho_of_T} represent curves proportional to $e^{2T} \propto (\tau_\star - \tau)^{-2}$, and hence the expected growth rate of the density in a self-similarly contracting solution.